A posteriori verification for the sign-change structure of solutions of elliptic partial differential equations: Conclusion

 \section{Conclusion}

-We proposed a rigorous numerical method for analyzing the sign-change structure of solutions to the elliptic problem \eqref{eq:main} with computer-assistance.
+We proposed a rigorous numerical method for analyzing the sign-change structure of solutions of the semilinear elliptic equation \eqref{eq:main}.
 Given two types of error estimates $\left\|u-\hat{u}\right\|_{H^1_0}$ and $\left\|u-\hat{u}\right\|_{L^{\infty}}$ between an exact solution $ u $ and a numerically computed approximate solution $ \hat{u} $, we provided a method for estimating the number of nodal domains (see Theorems \ref{theo:main} and \ref{theo:mix}).
 The location of the nodal line of $ u $ can be determined via the information of $ \hat{u} $ and a verified $ L^{\infty} $-error $ \sigma $.
-Our method was applied to the analysis of the sign-change structure of the Allen--Cahn equation \eqref{eq:allen} subject to the homogeneous Dirichlet boundary condition.
-In Section \ref{sec:othreboundary}, our method was extended to Neumann type and mixed type of boundary value conditions (see Theorem \ref{theo:mix}).
+Our method was used to analyze the sign-change structure of the Allen--Cahn equation \eqref{eq:allen} subject to the homogeneous Dirichlet boundary condition.
+In Section \ref{sec:othreboundary}, our method was extended to Neumann and mixed boundary conditions (see Theorem \ref{theo:mix}).

 {\Alph{section}.\arabic{theo}}